OCA/wms/stock_storage_type/readme/DESCRIPTION.rst

-Storage locations linked to the package storage are processed sequentially, if said storage location is a child of the move line's destination location (i.e either the put-away location or the move's destination location), then it will be searched in order to find a children location that is allowed according to the restrictions defined on the stock location storage types.
+Storage locations linked to the package storage are processed sequentially, if said storage location is a child of the move line's destination location (i.e either the put-away location or the move's destination location).
+For each location, their packs storage strategy is applied as well as the restrictions defined on the stock location storage types.
 If no suitable location is found, the next location in the sequence will be searched and so on.

+For the packs putaway strategy "none", the location is considered as is.
+For the "ordered children" strategy, children locations are sorted by first by max height which is a physical constraint to respect, then pack putaway sequence which allow to favor for example some level or corridor, and finally by name.